abukhadra/Seen/README.md

 ## License
-The Seen bootsrapping compiler source code and the Seen Tester tool are both licensed under an **MIT license**.
+The Seen bootstrapping compiler and the Seen Tester tool source code are both licensed under an **MIT license**.